stephenkostas/liferay-docs/develop/tutorials/articles/06-mobile-ios/02-creating-guestbook-list-screenlet/00-intro.markdown

     calls.
 4. Create the Interactor.
 Interactors are Screenlet components that instantiate Connectors and receive their results.
+5. Create the delegate.
+Screenlet delegates let other classes respond to the Screenlet's events.
-5. Create the Screenlet class.
+6. Create the Screenlet class.
 The Screenlet class governs the Screenlet's behavior.

 As background material, the following materials are helpful: